-I-435 eastbound closed at Quivira because of pesticide spill after injury accident
+Pesticide spill closes I-435 eastbound at Quivira

 The crash occurred at eastbound I-435 west of 69-Highway at about 8:30 a.m.
 Overland Park police say it involved a pesticide truck that was carrying about 330 gallons.
 Some of the pesticide was leaking onto the highway and HazMat crews had to be called in for cleanup.

-FOX 4’s Kerri Stowell and Nick Vasos are teaming up to keep an eye on the crash and cleanup.
-They say the crash appears to involve a few other vehicles.
+FOX 4’s Kerri Stowell and Nick Vasos teamed up to keep an eye on the crash and cleanup.
+They say the crash involved a few other vehicles.
 Nick says specifically the ‘southside’ of eastbound I-435 is closed.
 There is construction in that area and lanes are divided into the ‘north’ and ‘south’ side.

-Stay with FOX 4 throughout the day for updates on the traffic problems there and the cleanup of the pesticide.